Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Introduction

 \section{Introduction}

-The increasing number and availability of large panel data sets offers several advantages to researchers compared to pure cross-sections or time series (see chapter 1.2 in \cite{b2013} and \cite{h2014} for a comprehensive list of advantages).
-Maybe the most important advantage is that they allow to control for different sources of heterogeneity such as unobserved individual and/or time specific effects.
-So-called fixed effects models treat these effects as additional parameters to be estimated and thus allow for unrestricted correlation patterns between the explanatory variables and the unobserved effects.
+Empirical analyses explaining binary outcomes, such as labour force participation or exporting decisions, are quite common in economics.
+The increasing number and availability of large and long panel data sets offers several advantages to researchers compared to pure cross-sections or time series (see chapter 1.2 in \cite{b2013} and \cite{h2014} for a comprehensive list of advantages).
+Maybe the most important advantage is that they allow to control for different sources of unobserved heterogeneity.
+In panels it is natural to account for unobserved individual and time specific effects simultaneously, so-called two-way fixed effect models.
+The corresponding estimators treat the unobserved effects as additional parameters to be estimated and thus allow for unrestricted correlation patterns between the explanatory variables and the unobserved effects.
 As the researcher does not have to make any distributional assumptions about the unobserved heterogeneity, these models are very flexible and a natural candidate for many empirical applications.

 In the early stage of panel data econometrics, panels consisted of relatively few observations per individual.
-Consequently, when deriving asymptotic properties of estimators, it is very often assumed that the number of individuals ($N$) grows and the number of time periods ($T$) is held fixed.
-Under this asymptotic framework, nonlinear fixed effects estimators are inconsistent, known as the incidental parameter problem (\textit{IPP}) first mentioned by \textcite{ns1948}.
-Intuitively, only $T$ observations contribute to the identification of one individual effect, resulting in potentially noisy estimates that bias the estimation of the other model parameters \parencites[see][]{ah2007}{fw2016}{fw2018a}.
+Consequently, when deriving asymptotic properties of estimators, it is very often assumed that the number of individuals ($N$) grows and the number of points in time ($T$) is held fixed.
+Under this asymptotic framework, non-linear fixed effects estimators are inconsistent, known as the incidental parameter problem (\textit{IPP}) first mentioned by \textcite{ns1948}.
 This strand of literature is therefore particularly interested in deriving fixed $T$ consistent estimators.
-For instance, so-called conditional logit estimators have been proposed for static and dynamic binary choice models with individual fixed effects \parencites[see][]{r1960}{a1970}{c1980}{hk2000}.
-However, it is not possible to derive fixed $T$ consistent fixed effects estimators for all kind of models, e.g. the probit model.
-Another drawback of all conditional logit estimators is that they preclude the estimation of partial effects which are often of interest in economics \parencites[see][]{ah2007}{fw2018a}.
+For instance, so-called conditional logit estimators have been proposed for static and dynamic binary choice models with individual fixed effects (see \cite{r1960}, \cite{a1970}, \cite{c1980}, and \cite{hk2000}).
+However, it is not possible to derive fixed $T$ consistent fixed effects estimators for all kind of models, e. g. the probit model.
+Another drawback of all conditional logit estimators is that they preclude the estimation of partial effects, which are of great interest in economics (see \cite{ah2007}, and \cite{fw2018a}).